cristianoc72/pluralizer/README.md

 When you submit a Pull Request, please follow this recommendations:

-- **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - Check the code style and fix it via [Php CS Fixer](https://cs.sensiolabs.org/)
+- [PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) - Check the code style and fix it via [Php CS Fixer](https://cs.sensiolabs.org/)

-- **Add tests!** - Your patch won't be accepted if it doesn't have tests.
+- Add tests! - Your patch won't be accepted if it doesn't have tests.

-- **Document any change in behaviour** - Make sure the `README.md` is kept up-to-date.
+- Document any change in behaviour - Make sure the `README.md` is kept up-to-date.

-- **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
+- Send coherent history - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](http://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

+## Versions ##

+- **0.x**: Developmnet versions. v0.5 can be considered stable.
+PHP 5.6 support.
+- **1.x**: Stable versions.
+PHP >= 7.1

 ## Credits